jennomics/WorkflowPaper/Data Submission.md

 Click on Data Upload Instructions towards bottom of page

 This takes you to a variety of options for uploading files depending on your preference and operating system.
 We use the Webin Data Uploader.
 Click on the link which will download a .jlnp file.
 Open and run this file.
-Depending on your system you may have to download and install a new version of java.
+Depending on your system you may have to download and install a new version of Java.
 On some systems you may have to right-click the .jlnp file and Open with “Java Web Start”.

 Login using your e-mail address and password